teaching-lab/stack-cs-activities/README.md

 # The Stack of Computer Science Teaching Activities

-Teaching computer science in lecture halls?
+Teaching computer science with abstract lectures?
 Boring!
 We prefer active learning methods.
 That's why we created the Stack: an open-source collection of teaching activities for understanding and practicing CS concepts.
 Each activity in the Stack features a thorough description, printable handouts, and supporting materials for teachers to easily use in their classes.
 For free.

 ## Activities